swordapp/swordv3/src/sections/SEGMENTED_FILE_UPLOAD.md

     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

+If a client submits the Temporary-URL as a By-Reference deposit to the server after completing the upload, the client SHOULD NOT delete the Temporary-URL themselves, the server SHOULD take responsibility for this.
+If the client deletes the resource before the By-Reference deposit has completed, the server SHOULD record an error against the ingest.

 ## Incomplete Upload Retention

-Servers MAY delete incomplete Segmented File Uploads after a specified amount of time (in the Service Document), if they are not finalised with all segments.
+Servers SHOULD delete incomplete Segmented File Uploads after a specified amount of time (in the Service Document), if they are not finalised with all segments.

+## Completed Upload Retention

+Servers SHOULD delete completed Segmented File Uploads after a specified amount of time (in the Service Document).
+Servers MUST be able to tell when they have been given one of their own Temporary-URLs as a By-Reference deposit, and not delete that resource until after it has been ingested.

 ## Errors